 Step-by-Step Solution

-First let's note that in the left side we can factor the expression using a common factor, the largest common factor for the numbers and letters in this case is xand this is because the first power is the lowest power in the equation and therefore is included both in the term with the second power and in the term with the first power, any power higher than this is not included in the term with the first power, which is the lowest, and therefore this is the term with the highest power that can be factored out as a common factor from all terms in the expression, so we'll continue and perform the factoring:
+First note that on the left side we are able to factor the expression using a common factor.
+The largest common factor for the numbers and letters in this case is xand this is due to the fact that the first power is the lowest power in the equation.
+Therefore it is included both in the term with the second power and in the term with the first power.
+Any power higher than this is not included in the term with the first power, which is the lowest.
+Hence this is the term with the highest power that can be factored out as a common factor from all terms in the expression.
+Continue to factor the expression:

-Let's continue and address the fact that in the left side of the equation we got in the last step there is a multiplication of algebraic expressions and on the right side the number 0, therefore, since the only way to get 0 from multiplication is to multiply by 0, at least one of the expressions in the multiplication on the left side must equal zero,
+Proceed to the left side of the equation that we obtained in the last step.
+There is a multiplication of algebraic expressions and on the right side the number 0.
+Therefore given that the only way to obtain 0 from a multiplication is to multiply by 0, at least one of the expressions in the multiplication on the left side must equal zero,

 x=0